-Any test or pilot migration can be repeated as often as necessary at no "cost" to your production license key, since remigrations do not count in the metered use of a production license.
-That is, Quest applications recognize already-migrated users and do not count them toward your license limit, so you can repeat a test or pilot multiple times to refine your Migration Plan, and every user in the test will be counted only once.
+Any test or pilot migration can be repeated as often as necessary at no cost to your production license key since remigrations do not count in the metered use of a production license.
+MNE applications recognize alreadymigrated users and do not count them toward your license limit so you can repeat a test or pilot multiple times to refine your Migration Plan, and each user in the test is counted only once.